How to Afford Adoption : Adoption Grants, 50 Money Saving Ideas, and more!

 36) Hosting a birthday party?
 Take it down a notch.
 I will never be accused of having fancy birthday parties, but we even got more low key.
 We decorate with stuff we have, we use Evite or Facebook invites (no stamps or stationary).
 We host right between lunch and dinner so we provide yummy snacks and cake but no full meal.
 We don’t have a bunch of games, often times we don’t even have goody bags (don’t you want to come?
 LOL!).
 But you know what?
 Everyone has fun.
 Oh, we also say ‘no present needed’ because we truly want our friends to come, even if they are on tight budget (and seriously….
 I don’t need another toy in this house ;-))

 37) Start a blog – free entertainment and it can keep others informed (if you write about your adoption that is).
-I will circle back to this one when we talk about how to make money for your adoption too – we not only saved money with blogging but also MADE money that we used towards our adoption process.
+Do you know you can make money with a blog?
+This blog is literally my job.
+You might want to start a blog to fundraise, but also as a way to make money.
+Read how I started a money making blog here.
+We not only saved money with blogging but also MADE money that we used towards our adoption process.
 Fast forward several years later and now it is my ‘work at home mommy’ job!

 38) Tax Refund?
 Put it in the bank!
-Being able to afford your adoption process is so much more rewarding than a fancy pair of jeans or a dinner out – pinky promise!
+Being able to afford your adoption process is so much more rewarding than a fancy pair of jeans or a dinner out.

 39) More than 70% of manufacturers rebates are never claimed – what the heck?
 That’s free money you guys!!
 When do buy something get that rebate if it is offered!

 40) Video games – come on you guys – is that a necessity?
 It’s kinda like TV to me.
 It is SO expensive!
 Stop buying new games and play with what you have, swap with friends, some libraries even have games you can rent!
 Bonus points for selling the whole system and playing outside.